facebookarchive/django-workload/client/README.md

 This setup relies on the host system having Siege installed.
 We will guide you on how to make best use of this tool.

-To install Siege on Ubuntu 16.04, issue the following command:
+To install Siege and the dependencies for the runner script on Ubuntu 16.04, issue the following command:

-    apt-get install siege
+    apt-get install siege python3-numpy

 This will install Siege version 3.0.8.
 There are no known version requirements for Siege at the moment, although older versions might not allow concurrency